ouspg/CompSec/Lab1_Network/README.md

 Next we do some basic brute forcing.
 Do the following:
 * Start muumitalo
 * Create a wordlist containing mutations of the word "vaapukkamehu".
 Create mutations where individual letters case changes between upper and lower case.
-Also make mutations where a can be 4s and e can be 3.
+Also make mutations where letter 'a' can be number '4' and letter 'e' can be number '3'.
 * Brute force the right answer to the question posed by the server using above mentioned wordlist You can use any tools you find online.
-If you want to you can code your own mutator.
+If you want to, you can code your own mutator.
 Alternatively you can search online for a existing mutator/mutators and use them to create the wordlist.
 Same thing with the actual attack.
 You can use programs like [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) to do the actual attack after you have created the wordlist.
 #### Returns
 * Wordlist
 * Any code you created.